 As the founding directors, Jonathan Jawno, Michael Mendelowitz and Roberto Rossi continue to be actively involved in supporting executive line management in various aspects of the group’s businesses.
 This involvement includes strategy, operations, acquisitions, disposals, capital raising, capital management, regulatory matters and participation in group and divisional management where appropriate.
 The board believes that the founding directors’ participation in this manner adds considerable value for shareholders on an ongoing basis.

-The fees are approved by the remuneration committee and the board prior to being presented to shareholders for approval at the company’s AGM.
+The fees are approved by the remuneration committee and the board prior to being presented to shareholders for approval at the group’s AGM.

 Directors are required to retire on the third anniversary of their appointment and may offer themselves for re-election.
 As appropriate, the board, through the nominations committee, proposes their re-election to shareholders.